bassmanitram/actions-for-nautilus/README.md

   pattern as the elements contained by the configuration's root `actions` property

+When the Nautilus/Files context menu is activated for a selection, Actions For Nautilus asseses all the commands configured within a menu to establish if the commands are relevant for the current selection.
+If no commands are so-relevant, then the menu does not appear in the Nautilus/Files context menu.

 ## Command actions
 Actions with a `type` property of `command` define actions that, when clicked on, execute a command.